ShujaatMirza/minimal/index.md

 ###### About Me
 * * *

-I am a researcher dedicated to the responsible development of AI systems that prioritize privacy, safety, fairness, and factual integrity.
-My work focuses on identifying and mitigating risks in machine learning applications, particularly in critical domains like healthcare and cybersecurity.
+I am a researcher passionate about developing responsible AI systems that prioritize privacy, safety, fairness, and factual integrity.
+My work centers on identifying and mitigating risks in machine learning applications, particularly in critical domains like cybersecurity and healthcare.

-I recently earned my PhD at New York University, where I was honored to be a Global PhD Fellowship recipient, working closely with my advisor [Dr. Christina Pöpper](http://poepper.net){:target="_blank"}.
+I recently earned my PhD at New York University as a Global PhD Fellowship recipient, working with [Dr. Christina Pöpper](http://poepper.net){:target="_blank"}.
 My research has been recognized with various honors, including a *Health Equity & Global Health Best Paper Award* at *ML4H 2023* and a runner-up for the *Andreas Pfitzmann Best Paper Award* at *PETS 2024*.
-Previously, I gained valuable industry experience at [Spotify Tech Research](https://research.atspotify.com){:target="_blank"} and the [Center for Cyber Security](https://cyber.nyu.edu){:target="_blank"}, where I incorporated privacy-enhancing technologies within existing digital platforms.
+Previously, I gained valuable experience with privacy-enhancing technologies at [Spotify Tech Research](https://research.atspotify.com){:target="_blank"} and the [Center for Cyber Security](https://cyber.nyu.edu){:target="_blank"}.

 I am currently on the job market, seeking opportunities to apply my expertise in organizations that share my vision for safe AI.
-If you are interested in collaborating, please feel free to reach out.
+If you'd like to discuss potential collaborations, pI'd be happy to connect.

-*Prospective PhD applicants and current students, especially those from underrepresented backgrounds, are welcome to reach out with any questions about the application process, the PhD experience, or research in general.*
+*Prospective PhD applicants and students, especially those from underrepresented backgrounds, are encouraged to contact me about the application process, the PhD experience, or research.*

 ###### Recent News
 * * *